 Signing Up for the European Tour

-As I was scrolling, I saw an ad for Education First’s College Break program.
-A few years beforehand, in high school, I was part of a homestay program through Education First (EF).
+As I was scrolling, I saw an ad for a summer break program.
+A few years beforehand, in high school, I was part of a homestay program.
 I had spent the summer hosting a student from Spain named Celia.
 It had been a great summer.
 Since I was already familiar with the company, I clicked the link.
 By that night, after talking to my parents, I had decided I was going to do it.
 I signed up for my month-long European tour a year in advance so that I could work to pay for the trip myself.
 I was originally going to go by myself, but eventually, my college roommate, Dounia, decided she wanted in on the fun, too.
-We were heading overseas together on the first big adventure of our entire lives.
+We were heading overseas together for the first big adventure of our entire lives.

 Preparation is Key

 A year later, Dounia and I left from the Jacksonville airport just days after my 20th birthday.
-The previous week with my parents had been a lot of bickering about what to pack, how much to pack, and constant lectures of me hiding my euros in a money belt since I wouldn’t really be using a credit card.
-A money belt is basically a really thin fanny pack that you’re supposed to wear around your waist “at all times, no matter what.
-There are gypsies over there.”
-Nonetheless, we were sent off.
+The previous week with my parents had been a lot of bickering about what to pack, how much to pack, and constant lectures reminding me to hide my bills in a money belt since I wouldn’t really be using a credit card.
+A money belt is basically a really thin fanny pack that you’re supposed to wear around your waist “at all times, no matter what.”
+Nonetheless, we set off, ready to begin our European tour.

 The Dreaded Overnight Flight

-EF had told us that we’d be arriving in the middle of the day in London, England, so we should try to get some sleep on the plane so we wouldn’t be jetlagged.
+We had been told that we’d be arriving in the middle of the day in London, England.
+They emphasized trying to get some sleep on the plane so we wouldn’t be jetlagged.
 I had never had a more uncomfortable night’s sleep.
 Dounia and I had a two-person section to ourselves, and we tried everything from laying across one another to sleeping in one another’s lap.
 Sleep remained elusive.
 We kept peeking back at the girl and boy behind us who had drool coming out of their mouths with envy.

 The driver dropped us off at the hotel (after I had to go digging around in my suitcase for that damn money belt to tip this poor man), and we met our trip advisor, Nico Anatolitis.
-He took our bags, telling us the rooms weren’t ready yet, and we should go explore, but to be back by no later than 4:00 PM.
-We had about three hours to kill.
+He took our bags, telling us the rooms weren’t ready yet.
+Nico told us to go out and explore and be back by no later than 4:00 PM.
+That left us with about three hours to kill.

 I remember being too tired to really feel any emotion.
 It had been about 24 hours since we had left home.
 Nothing about the trip had gone according to plan.
-I was exhausted and had only consumed nothing but airplane food for the last three meals.
+I was exhausted and had consumed nothing but airplane food for the last three meals.
 And yet, I was still excited to be there, but definitely not as excited as I could have been.
-I didn’t take many pictures the first day.
-I was very disorganized and discombobulated.
+I didn’t take many pictures on the first day.
+It was because I was very disorganized and discombobulated.

-In my next post, I’ll talk about my London adventures (which includes Dounia and I getting lost – totally my fault), and the beginning days of my month-long European tour.
+In my next post, I’ll talk about my London adventures (which includes Dounia and I getting lost – totally my fault), and the rest of the beginning days of my month-long European tour.